-The products are certified vegan*, Natrue, Biogro, Halal (pending) and meets requirements for Ecocert, Cosmos and China compliant.
+Most of the products are certified vegan*, Natrue, Biogro, Halal (pending) and meets requirements for Ecocert, Cosmos and China compliant.
 The ingredients have been developed with assistance of some research laboratories in NZ as well as traditional Māori knowedge so has a good pedigree.
 On their wesbite they say the full clinical evidence is available on request.
 A number of statements are made about the benefits of each of the products.
 Red algae is the base for all of the products and ech is preserved with an ecocert natural preservative.
 Each of the extracts are viscous and slightly brown in colour and pour slowly from the bottle.
 None have a strong aroma which would influence a blend.

 There are four products in the range:

 1. Lift and Firm- mamaku (NZ black fern).

 2. Restore and Protect - with mamaku (NZ black fern), NZ rown green tea and NZ grown balck currant

 3. Balance and Brighten- with mamaku, gotu kola and liqurice root

 4. Calm and soothe- with mamaku, kawakawa and honey* Note this product is not vegan-it is certifed vegetarian.